antrys/daves-prompter/README.md

 ### No audio input detected
 - Check that your microphone is connected and selected
-- Ensure PortAudio is installed: `pacman -S portaudio`
+- Ensure PortAudio is installed
 - List audio devices: `python -c "import pyaudio; p = pyaudio.PyAudio(); [print(i, p.get_device_info_by_index(i)['name']) for i in range(p.get_device_count())]"`

 ### Speech recognition is slow/inaccurate